 - How to become a rational-evidence decision maker

-The biases (systematic errors) of human mind
+The biases (systematic errors) of the human mind

 - Pattern recognition